ProzorroUKR/prozorro-docs/docs/source/standard/tender.rst

 :enquiryPeriod:
    :ref:`period`, required

+   Period when questions are allowed.
+At least `endDate` has to be provided.

    |ocdsDescription|
-   The period during which enquiries may be made.
+   The period during which enquiries may be made and will be answered.

-   Period when questions are allowed.

-   `enquiryPeriod` has additional fields:

-   * ``invalidationDate`` - date of the last tender conditions modification, when all bid proposals became `invalid`.
-Broker (eMall) should take action in order for bids to be activated or re-submitted.

-   * ``clarificationsUntil`` - time before which answers for questions and claims can be provided.
-After this time the procedure will be blocked.

 :tenderPeriod:
    :ref:`period`, required